 Purchasers of common stock in this offering will pay a price per share that substantially exceeds the per share book value of our tangible assets after subtracting our liabilities.
-Accordingly, assuming that we sell 6,000,000 shares at an assumed public offering price of \$7.61 per share (the closing price of our common stock on September 15, 2009), you will experience immediate and substantial dilution of \$5.41 per share, representing the difference between our as adjusted net tangible book value per share as of June 30, 2009 after giving effect to this offering and the assumed public offering price.
+Accordingly, after we sell 13,000,000 shares at the public offering price of \$7.25 per share, you will experience immediate and substantial dilution of \$4.44 per share, representing the difference between our as adjusted net tangible book value per share as of June 30, 2009 after giving effect to this offering and the public offering price.
 See "Dilution."